-Positivity and Your Health
+Positivity and your health

 Pessimism is trouble because it’s bad for your health.
 Numerous studies have shown that optimists are physically and psychologically healthier than pessimists.

-Positivity and Performance
+Positivity and performance

 1. Separate fact from fiction.

 Do you really always lose your keys?
 Of course not.
 Perhaps you forget them frequently, but most days you do remember them.
 Are you never going to find a solution to your problem?
 If you really are that stuck, maybe you’ve been resisting asking for help.
-Or if it really is an intractable problem, then why are you wasting your time beating your head against the wall?
+Or if it really is an intractable problem, why are you wasting your time beating your head against the wall?

 2. Identify a positive.

-Now that you have a tool to snap yourself out of self-defeating, negative thoughts, it’s time to help your brain learn what you want it to focus on—the positive.
+Now that you have a tool to snap yourself out of self-defeating negative thoughts, it’s time to help your brain learn what you want it to focus on—the positive.